 Players should wear soccer appropriate clothing and equipment—including cleats and shin guards—and be prepared for changes in weather.
 Additionally, all players should bring water and a soccer ball.

 It’s important to realize that with so many players trying out things can be hard to keep track of at the field.
 Keep any bags and valuables with a parent.
-Bring a ball that players and parents can clearly identify and make sure it has a name on it.

 2. What should I expect at tryouts?

 The main thing to expect is to play soccer and have a good time.
 Each lead coach for an age group has a slightly different approach to running a tryout, but generally players can expect to have some time warming up, some time in a small-sided activity (smaller group) and the majority of their time in game play (whether small-field or bigger field game).

 During the tryout coaches may ask players questions.
 They are just trying to get a better understanding of players and being asked a question by a coach is usually a good thing.
 They also may move players from time to time.
 Coaches like to make sure other coaches get to see players, and all coaches need to see players in different situations and playing with different levels of other players.

 3. What if I want to "Play Up?"
 (Play in an older age group than my own).

 All players MUST tryout in their proper age-group.
 If a player wishes to be considered for playing up (in an older age group), he or she must ALSO attend the older age-group tryout.
 This means for every tryout date the player attends, he or she would need to tryout in BOTH tryout sessions.
 Please fill out PLAY UP request

 4. What happens AFTER my Tryout session has ended?